 There’s a right and wrong time to use any technology.
 There are a few common traits across the three major providers (AWS Lambda, Azure Functions, and Google Cloud Functions) that make it easy to reason about when a serverless function is the right way to go.
-That said, this article will have more details on AWS Lambda and its C#/.NET Core offering because it’s what I know best.
+Massive scale, a simple deployment model, and low operationalization and financial cost are all such traits.
+And while the three serverless platforms are similar in those respects, there are particularities to each of them.
+This article therefore focuses mainly on AWS Lambdas with C# and .NET Core.

 The languages supported in serverless platforms can be broken into two major categories: statically typed vs non statically typed.
 C#, being a statically typed language, suffers the same fate as Java with slower startup times and larger memory needed to accomplish the same thing with Nodejs or Python.